ttscoff/binbundle/src/_README.md

 ### Recommendations

-I recommend using Binbundle along with a tool like Dotfiles.
+I recommend using Binbundle along with a tool like [Dotbot](https://github.com/anishathalye/dotbot).
 Commit your bundle to a repo that you can easily clone to a new machine and then make `gem install binbundle` and `binbundle install ~/dotfiles/Binfile` part of your restore process.

 <!--GITHUB-->
 ### Support